williamwsaul/williamsaul.com/README.md

 # William Saul - Personal Website
 ## Written with HTML, CSS, & JavaScript

-This is a website to host my compositions and other related materials.
-I submitted this as my final project for an introductory coding class in 2023.
+This website showcases my music compositions and other related materials.
+It was submitted as my final project for an introductory coding class in 2023.
 Please contact me here: https://williamsaul.com/contact

 ### Project Objectives:
-* Host mp3s, images, and text.
+* Host PDF documents, images, and text
+* Embed YouTube videos
-* Create an aesthetically compelling experience for users.
+* Create an aesthetically compelling experience for users
-* Provide contact information with minimal spam-botting.
+* Provide contact information with minimal risk of spam

 Much appreciated,